 - An inefficient check out process

-- Hidden up front shipping costs
+- Hidden upfront shipping costs

 Poor Product Images

 All too often, websites treat their product images as an afterthought.
 An advertisement would never present poor representations of a product or grainy, low pixilated images to draw in customers, so why would a website?
-The images on an Ecommerce site are the last, and most important, pictures that the customer will see, so it pays to make sure that the product appears at its best.
+The images on an ecommerce site are the last, and most important, pictures that the customer will see, so it pays to make sure that the product appears at its best.

 Poor Product Descriptions

 As important as images are, without an informative description to go with it, they amount to little more than pretty pictures.
-Online shopping is still mistrusted by many, and a well described product can go a long way to allay the potential fears of customers.
+Online shopping is still mistrusted by many, and a well-described product can go a long way to allay the potential fears of customers.
 What’s more, many customers will need accurate measurements before they will even consider buying a product.
 If such important information is missing, then there is nothing stopping a visitor from going elsewhere.
-Descriptions also directly relate to customer experience, one of the most important consideration for all websites.
+Descriptions also directly relate to customer experience, one of the most important considerations for all websites.

 Badly Designed Structure And Navigation

-Talking of user experience, there is little more important than the design, structure and navigation of a website.
+Talking of user experience, there is little more important than the design, structure, and navigation of a website.
 No matter how well presented, no matter the quality and value of the products, no matter how engaging the content, if this aspect of the website goes wrong, the whole thing falls apart.
-Frustrating blind alleys, hard-to-find links and time-consuming processes will always act as a barrier for optimizing conversion rates and need to be ironed out as soon as possible.
+Frustrating blind alleys, hard-to-find links, and time-consuming processes will always act as a barrier for optimizing conversion rates and need to be ironed out as soon as possible.
 Sometimes, these will require testing in order to weed out, but basic analytics can also provide important data on the poorly functioning pages and links for a website.

-Frustrating blind alleys, hard-to-find links and time-consuming processes will always act as a barrier for optimizing conversion rates
+Frustrating blind alleys, hard-to-find links, and time-consuming processes will always act as a barrier for optimizing conversion rates

 A Lack Of User Reviews

-As touched upon before, trust can be an issue regarding Ecommerce, particularly for new websites.
+As touched upon before, trust can be an issue regarding ecommerce, particularly for new websites.
 This can be of particular frustration for user reviews of products.
 Not only can the visitor not ascertain the quality of individual products, it can appear as if the website itself is unpopular.
 A highly visible feedback system, Email reminders to leave reviews and basic five-star systems are simple but effective methods of growing the number of reviews quickly, and there need not be hundreds per product for these to be useful.

 A Lack Of Visibility For Important Features

 At all times, a website should present its most important features to its visitors in order to make the experience more engaging, easy to use and productive.
-This should always be a balance, however, as it can be enormously off putting having pop ups and flashing banners and links constantly in one’s periphery.
+This should always be a balance, however, as it can be enormously off-putting having pop-ups and flashing banners and links constantly in one’s periphery.
 Making sure shopping carts, checkout buttons and easily navigated related products and features are visible is essential for maximizing conversion potential and customer experience alike.

 An Inefficient Checkout Process

-The checkout process itself can be off putting for many, certainly it is one of the least enjoyable parts of shopping online, with filling in personal information and bank details being time-consuming and even stressful.
-Certainly, abandoned carts are one of the biggest reasons for the lowering of conversion rates in Ecommerce.
+The checkout process itself can be off-putting for many, certainly, it is one of the least enjoyable parts of shopping online, with filling in personal information and bank details being time-consuming and even stressful.
+Certainly, abandoned carts are one of the biggest reasons for the lowering of conversion rates in ecommerce.
 For this reason, it is essential to ensure that the process goes as smoothly as possible.
 Keeping it simple, remembering personal data and frequent testing to ensure the website is functioning as it should are all helpful practices to safeguard maximum efficiency.

 Hidden Up Front Shipping Costs